Hashtag-AMIN/hashtag-Recon/README.md

 * ## hiddenParam
     * Hidden Parameter Discovery with x8 in tow mode:
-        * light: Scan Specified Method & Custom wordlist
-        * heavy: Scan GET & POST with Top parameters wordlist from assetnote
+        * a wrapper of x8 with default wordlist and add random user-agent and browser headers

 * ## hiddenHeader
     * Hidden Header Discovery with x8 in tow mode:
-        * light: Scan Specified Method & Custom wordlist of Headers
-        * heavy: Scan GET & POST with all Headers wordlist
+        * a wrapper of x8 with default wordlist contain almost all http headers

 #### [For Help and Usage of Internal Modules, Checkout Wiki](https://github.com/Hashtag-AMIN/hashtag-Recon/wiki/Intrenal-Recon)